 Prerequisite: Commitment to speaking Spanish is essential.
 C or better (equivalent to development toward proficiency) in Spanish III and/or teacher recommendation.
+Duration: Full Year.
+Credit: 1.0 Elective.

-#542 Spanish V: ♦
+#542 Spanish V: ◆

 In this course, students use authentic and current materials in Spanish to develop language skills in multiple modes of communication, including interactions in writing and speaking, interpretation of audiovisual and print materials, and oral and written presentation of information and ideas.
 The AP College Board suggested themes of Beauty and Aesthetics, Contemporary Life, Families and Communities, Global Challenges, Personal and Public Identities, Science and Technology will facilitate the integration of language, content and culture and promote the use of higher level Spanish in a variety of interdisciplinary contexts Students may choose to take the AP Spanish Language and Culture exam in May, but it is not a requirement.
 This course is not offered annually.
 It will be offered as enrollment and staffing allow.
+NOTE: Students enrolled in Spanish V have the option to earn 4 credits of SP 102 through Saint Michael's College via the VT Dual Enrollment Program.
+Interested students should see their school counselor for details

 Pre-requisites: A commitment to the use of Spanish is essential.
 B (equivalent to achieving proficiency) or better in Spanish 4 and/or teacher recommendation.
+Duration: Full Year.
+Credit: 1.0 Elective.